Free software developer and activist, Egypt

-A campaign to end Egypt’s protest law contains information and updates on a variety of cases, including Alaa’s, and the 100 Days for Alaa website—launched 100 days prior to his intended release—offers a multitude of information, including Alaa's own writings from prison.
+A campaign to end Egypt’s protest law contains information and updates on a variety of cases, including Alaa’s, and this website offers a multitude of information, including Alaa's own writings from prison.
 Although Alaa has been targeted for his prominence and ability to relay and amplify the truth through digital means, his treatment is emblematic of the plight that many Egyptian activists now face.